jameswestgate/ParallelJs/README.md

 Milestones
 ----------

-###version 0.6 - planned
+###version 0.6 - in progress

-- add basic details to Document such as url
+- add basic details to Document such as url *
 - object serialization / deserialization for Node, NodeList and Document

 ###version 0.5 - in progress